 A remarkable natural antimicrobial and antiviral enzyme.
 Since its discovery by Alexander Fleming in 1921, LYSOZYME remains one of the most potent natural antimicrobial compounds identified to date.
-Perhaps best known for its presence in saliva and tears, LYSOZYME holds a critical front-line defence role for plants and animals.
-Its potent bacteriolytic, bacteriostatic, and bactericidal action has made LYSOZYME highly valued across broad industries, finding application in products ranging from cheese, beer, and wine to toothpaste and eyedrops.
+Perhaps best known for its presence in saliva and tears, LYSOZYME holds a critical front-line defense role for plants and animals.
+Its potent bacteriolytic, bacteriostatic, and bactericidal action has made LYSOZYME highly valued across broad industries, applied in products ranging from cheese, beer, and wine to toothpaste and eyedrops.

-A 1-4-Beta-N-Acetylmuramidase comprising 129 amino acids, LYSOZYME is a small enzyme which potently cuts the exposed outer protective peptidoglycan coating of gram-positive bacteria.
+A 1-4-Beta-N-Acetylmuramidase comprising 129 amino acids, LYSOZYME is a small enzyme that potently cuts Gram-positive bacteria's exposed outer protective peptidoglycan coating.
 This irreversibly ruptures bacterial cell walls by increasing their susceptibility to osmotic shock and mechanical stress.
 Nature has found a use for this property in fluids ranging from blood, sweat, and tears to mothers’ milk and egg whites.
 This abundance in hen’s egg-white was first identified in 1922, and it remains one of the most LYSOZYME-rich sources known to man.

-LYSOZYME's best-studied, now classical bactericidal mechanism is its lysis of the peptidoglycan coat of gram-positive bacteria.
+LYSOZYME's best-studied, now classical bactericidal mechanism is its lysis of the peptidoglycan coat of Gram-positive bacteria.
 More recent studies have identified further capabilities of LYSOZYME as an antiviral and antifungal, in addition to gram-negative disrupting properties.
-LYSOZYME is positively charged (cationic), so is attracted to the negatively charged lipopolysaccharides (LPSs) of the outer membrane of gram-negative bacteria1.
-This dampens the inflammatory reactions elicited by gram-negative bacteria2 and can lead to permeabilization of the inner and outer membrane of gram-negative strains, including E Coli 3,4.
+LYSOZYME is positively charged (cationic), so it is attracted to the negatively charged lipopolysaccharides (LPSs) of the outer membrane of Gram-negative bacteria1.
+This dampens the inflammatory reactions of Gram-negative bacteria2 and can permeate Gram-negative strains' inner and outer membranes, including E Coli 3,4.